mogalroshanbaig/Light-Responsive-LED-System/README.md

 and the buzzer falls silent.
 It’s a smart system that harmonizes with the changing light levels!

 Project Description:
-1.This project combines a light sensor (photocell), LEDs, and a piezo buzzer.
+This project combines a light sensor (photocell), LEDs, and a piezo buzzer.
-2.The LED will increase the brightness when there is no light and viceversa.
+The LED will increase the brightness when there is no light and viceversa.
-3.The buzzer will beep faster and at a higher pitch with more light and slower and lower pitch with less light.
+The buzzer will beep faster and at a higher pitch with more light and slower and lower pitch with less light.
-4.It’s a great way to demonstrate your understanding of analog sensors and digital outputs.
+It’s a great way to demonstrate your understanding of analog sensors and digital outputs.

 Components Needed:
 Arduino Uno,